 Nicole fulfills one of Spectrum Ability’s most important roles as accessibility assistant.
 Each client’s accessibility assessment goes through her for quality control before being sent off to be officially approved by the Canadian Standards Association (CSA) – under her watchful and detail-oriented eye, nothing gets missed!

-In addition, she is also one of Spectrum Ability’s presenters, boasting a background in promoting awareness around disabilities, particularly around service animal training.
+In addition, she is also one of Spectrum Ability’s presenters, with a background in promoting disability awareness, particularly around service animal training.

 Nicole has a degree from Kwantlen Polytechnic University, and currently calls Vancouver home.